Oliver-Leete/Configs/README.md

 ## The Slow Road To Kak

-I really like the ideas behind Kakoune, and will at some point have another try at moving to it.
+I really like the ideas behind Kakoune, and will at some point have another try at moving to it (or Helix).
 But for the mean time I'm just taking a few ideas from it.

 ### Kak Mappings